StevenDeKeyser98/VecDep/cran-comments.md

 ## Reverse dependencies

-There are no reverse dependencies.
+* There are no reverse dependencies.

+## Wrapped examples in \dontrun{}

+* In bwd1asR0 and bwd2asR0, because of missing additional software (as explained in details)